Update: 9:00 Uhr

 This is regulated by the Ministerial Decree on the reimbursement of cancelled package tours of 19 March 2020.

 If the package travel should have taken place after 1st March 2020, the consumer has the possibility to cancel the trip within 180 days after the end of the exceptional circumstances.
 The tour operator is allowed to offer a voucher.
-The Ministry of Tourism is currently working on the details regarding the voucher regulation.
+The voucher must be issued for at least the price paid and be valid for at least 12 months.
+If a partial amount is left over when the voucher is redeemed, the package tour operator must pay this amount.
+The voucher must be issued within 14 days of the consumer's request for reimbursement or at least 90 days before the scheduled departure.
+The voucher is transferable.
+If the consumer chooses a replacement trip that differs from the original one, it must be made by the end of the year after the exceptional circumstances of COVID-19 have ended.
 The consumer is not forced to accept the voucher.
 If he rejects it the tour operator has to reimburse the money within 14 days after the end of the exceptional circumstances.

 In the Czech Republic there is a so-called protection period for package holidays from 20 February 2020 to 31 August 2020.
 This means that the tour operator can issue a voucher.
 The voucher must be issued in writing and may only be valid until 31 August 2021.
 The vouchers are secured against insolvency.
 There are ertain groups of people who are allowed to refuse the voucher: People with disabilities, people who are older than 65 years, job seekers, people on parental leave and single parents caring for children.